koszeggy/KGySoft.Drawing.Tools/README.md

 #### Manual Install

-1. [Download](#download) the binaries and extract the .zip file to any folder.
+1. [Download](#download) the binaries and extract the .7z archive to any folder.
 2. Open the folder with the extracted content.
 You will find three folders there:
-  - `NET35` contains the .NET 3.5 version.
+  - `net35` contains the .NET 3.5 version.
 Compatible with all Visual Studio versions starting with Visual Studio 2008 (tested with versions 2008-2019).
+Cannot be used to debug .NET Core applications.
-  - `NET40` contains the .NET 4.0 version.
+  - `net40` contains the .NET 4.0 version.
 You cannot use this one for Visual Studio 2008.
+Cannot be used to debug .NET Core applications.
-  - `NET45` contains the .NET 4.5 version.
+  - `net45` contains the .NET 4.5 version.
 You cannot use this one for Windows XP and Visual Studio 2008/2010.
+With some limitations supports also .NET Core projects (in case of issues see the [Troubleshooting](#Troubleshooting) section).
+  - `netcoreapp3.0` contains the .NET Core 3.0 binaries of the Imaging Tools application.
+Debugger visualizers are not included because it would not be recognized by Visual Studio aynway.
 3. Execute `KGySoft.Drawing.ImagingTools.exe` from one of the folders listed above.
 Click the _Manage Debugger Visualizer Installations..._ button (the gear icon) on the toolbar.

 ![Select Install](https://kgysoft.net/images/InstallSelectMenu.png)